cchauche/steam-power/README.md

 ## Deployed Version

-A deployed version can be found [HERE](https://radiator-labs.herokuapp.com/) (Give it a few seconds load it's on a free Heroku account)
+A deployed version can be found [HERE](https://radiator-labs.herokuapp.com/) (Give it a few seconds to load it's on a free Heroku account)
 ## Running Application

 ## Requirements